OpenSeaMap: Bathymetric data

 Worldwide, depths between 25 and 10,000 m are shown in a blue colour scale of 26 steps.
 At higher zoom levels depth contours are also displayed.
 The data is derived from GEBCO 2021 dataset.

 Water depths by crowdsourcing

-OpenSeaMap measures water depths by Crowdsourcing.
-Sailors, motor boaters, commercial shipping, divers, fishermen collect water depths between 0 and 100 m with sounder and GPS.
+OpenSeaMap measures water depths by crowdsourcing.
+Sailors, motor boaters, divers, and fishermen can collect water depths between 0 and 100 m with sounder tools and GPS.
 Divers work with a dive computer.
 Coastal water, lakes and rivers are surveyed.
 Result will be an elevation model and derived depth lines.
 Uploaded tracks are shown in the chart.
-There is a discussion how crowdsourcing can support and enrich the systematic official measuring.
+There is an ongoing discussion about how crowdsourcing can support and enrich the measuring system.

 Wikipedia articles on the map

 By "View Wikipedia-Links" OpenSeaMap displays all georeferenced Wikipedia articles worldwide as Icon, and optionally as gallery of all pictures from Commons.
 1.7 million georeferenced articles are shown, in 41 languages, with 260,000 in German and 740,000 in English (as of September 2011).
 With mouseover, a popup is opened with title of the article and an informative picture.
 Clicking on the pop-up will get the responding Wikipedia article.